awsdocs/amazon-transcoder-developer-guide/doc_source/gs-2-create-s3-buckets.md

 # Step 2: Create an Amazon S3 Bucket or Two, and Upload a Media File<a name="gs-2-create-s3-buckets"></a>

 Create an Amazon S3 bucket for the files that you want to transcode \(the input bucket\) and another bucket for the transcoded files \(the output bucket\)\.
-You can also use the same bucket for the input bucket and the output bucket\.
+You can also use the same bucket for the input bucket and the output bucket\.<a name="gs-2-create-s3-buckets-procedure"></a>

 **To create Amazon S3 buckets and upload a media file**